openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 @sphinxdirective

 .. meta::
-   :description: Pre-trained deep learning models can be downloaded, for
-                 example from Open Model Zoo, and then customized and prepared for work with OpenVINO Runtime.
+   :description: Preparing models for OpenVINO Runtime.
+Learn how to convert and compile models from different frameworks or read them directly.

 .. toctree::